AlfredLuan/CoffeeDelivery/README.md

 - [CoffeeMe](https://github.com/leonardean/CoffeeMe), a mobile app for consumers to place orders on coffee shops.
 - [CoffeeDrive](https://github.com/leonardean/CoffeeDrive), a mobile app for the drivers who deliver coffee between coffee shops and consumers.

+**Notice**

+- Portal and the two mobile apps have no dependency with each other's interface directly, all of them are utilizing Kii Cloud as backend and interact with the same Kii App.
+- The recommended browser is Chrome, some scripts are not supported by IE, the other browsers are not tested.

 More details of coffee delivery solution can be found in the project folder.

 ## Deployment